Royal Society of New Zealand: Academic freedom, tikanga Māori and censorship claims

+Subsequent developments

+Debate over how to teach indigenous knowledge resurfaced in 2024 when Science published a series of commentaries.
+Some authors urged educators to “teach Indigenous knowledge alongside science”, while others said moves toward epistemic “equal status” risked importing vitalism and other non-empirical beliefs into classrooms.
+After eighteen months of controversy, exam objectives referring to the Māori concept of mauri were withdrawn from the national chemistry standards, though related teaching materials remain.

 Presidents

 The list below shows all presidents of the Royal Society of New Zealand, known as the New Zealand Institute from 1867 to 1933, and since 2017 as the Royal Society Te Apārangi.

 Fellows

 The Academy Executive Committee of the Society from time to time elects as a Fellow of the Royal Society of New Zealand any person who in its opinion "has achieved distinction in research or the advancement of science, technology or the humanities."
 The number of Fellows is limited to such number as is agreed from time to time between the Academy Executive Committee and the Council of the Society.
 A Fellow is entitled to use, in connection with his or her name, either the letters FRSNZ, which stand for Fellow of the Royal Society of New Zealand, or such other letters or title as is agreed from time to time between the Academy Executive Committee and the Council.
 The first female fellow, Kathleen Curtis, was elected in 1936.